rlober/RoBO/_posts/0008-08-08-tutorials.md

 ```

 To use RoBO we have to define a function that symbolizes the objective function we want to minimize.
-The objective function gets an d-dimensional vector x and returns the corresponding scalar target value
+Interface of objective function is fairly simple, it gets an d-dimensional vector x
-that will be optimized.
+and returns the corresponding scalar function value.

 ```python
 def objective_function(x):